 Vernalisation Response in Safflower

-Of particular current interest is the coordination of flowering time in safflower, a trait that if modifiable, is likely to have enormous impact on safflower’s adaptability to climate change, increase the range of cultivatable land available for safflower crop, and total yield.
+Of particular current interest is the coordination of flowering time in safflower.
+This trait, if modifiable, is likely to have enormous impact on safflower’s adaptability to climate change, increase the range of cultivatable land available for safflower crop and total yield.
 Research in the late 1970s characterised both winter and spring varieties of safflower, specifically describing a low survival rate for spring safflower when planted in winter and, conversely, poor performance of winter safflower planted in the spring (Yazdi-Samadi & Zali 1979).
 Early research in Arabidopsis thaliana (Arabidopsis) and cereals (REFERENCES) indicated that the expression of a vernalisation response phenotype is underpinned by molecular modifications in the vernalisation response pathway, and it is this response that characterises whether a variety in a species is a ‘winter’ and ‘spring’.
 Therefore, it is hypothesised, and this hypothesis is supported by previous research (Johnson et al. 2006), that the ‘winter hardy’ varieties of safflower will express similar molecular and anatomical phenotypes and involve molecular pathways similar to other winter and spring varieties in other plant species (which ones?).
-However, it is important to note that while some safflower varieties progress rapidly to flowering following vernalisation, it is not a necessary environmental cue for safflower to flower, indicating that in safflower, the vernalisation response is facultative (Salisbury & Ross 1992).
+However, it is important to note that while some safflower varieties progress rapidly to flowering following vernalisation, it is not a necessary environmental cue for safflower to flower, indicating that, in safflower, the vernalisation response is facultative (Salisbury & Ross 1992).

-While it has been documented in model plant systems such as Arabidopsis, as well as other agronomically important species, such as wheat and sugar beet, that vernalisation relates to crop yield in many important species, the genetic mechanism(s) of vernalisation in safflower and the effect of an extended cold treatment has not been molecularly characterised.
-This lack of molecular characterisation is confounded by an absence of a publicly available draft genome or transcriptomic resources.
-Understanding these mechanisms is essential to determining the potential of growing safflower in cooler climates, its adaptability to changing climates and the subsequent impact on yield.
+It has been documented in model plant systems such as Arabidopsis and other agronomically important species, such as wheat and sugar beet, that vernalisation relates to crop yield in many important species.
+However, the genetic mechanism(s) of vernalisation in safflower and the effect of an extended cold treatment has not been molecularly characterised.
+This lack of molecular characterisation is confounded by the absence of a publicly available draft genome or transcriptomic resources.
+Understanding these mechanisms is essential to determine the potential of growing safflower in cooler climates, its adaptability to changing climates and the subsequent impact on yield.

 Introduce what is known about Vernalisation in other species as a bridging sentence